JasonWu00/Event-Horizon-ES-Mod/Documentation/documentation.md

 Add (tier-1) to the model size for appropriate factions.

 Conventions for stat conversions:

+Note: Since weapons can now deal separate hull and shield damage, set hull and shield damage separately but using the same rules.

 Weapon type | Damage conversion
 --- | ---